cdklabs/cdk-monitoring-constructs/API.md

 An implementation of a {@link MonitoringScope}.

-This acts as the convenient main entrypoint to monitor resources.
+This is a convenient main entrypoint to monitor resources.

+Provides methods for retrieving and creating alarms based on added segments that are subclasses of {@link Monitoring}.

 #### Initializers <a name="Initializers" id="cdk-monitoring-constructs.MonitoringFacade.Initializer"></a>